Lasso of Truth: Post-Crisis

 The only times it has ever been shown to break was when truth itself was challenged.
-For example, in JLA the lasso broke when she refused to believe the confession it wrought from Rama Khan of Jarhanpur.Elsewhere, when the backwards-thinking monster Bizarro was caught in Trinity, he was horrified by the very idea of truth.
-As the antithesis of reason and logic he was able to break the lasso.
-The fairy tale villainess, Queen of Fables, who has the power to bring any fictional or non-true character to life, and is herself "fictional", had power over the lasso by bringing fictional characters to life and having her non-true minions break it.
-It is worth noting that Wonder Woman had in fact hoped to win simply by lassoing her and let its powers of truth destroy the fairy tale villain.
+For example, in JLA the lasso broke when she refused to believe the confession it wrought from Rama Khan.
+Elsewhere, when the backwards-thinking monster Bizarro was caught in Trinity, he was horrified by the idea of truth.
+As the antithesis of reason and logic, he was able to break the lasso.
+The fairy tale villainess, Queen of Fables, who has the power to bring any fictional or non-true character to life, and is herself "fictional", had power over the lasso by bringing fictional characters to life and having her minions break it.

 The magic lasso has subsequently been shown to produce a wide array of effects.
-When battling the entity Decay, Wonder Woman used the lasso's link to Gaia, the Greek Goddess of the Earth, as a circuit between the earth and the monster, pumping the entity of death with life-giving energies that destroyed the creature.
+When battling the entity Decay, Wonder Woman used the lasso's link to Gaia, the goddess of the earth, as a circuit between the earth and the monster, pumping the entity of death with life-giving energies that destroyed the creature.
 Diana herself stated that the lasso's connection to Gaea also constantly renews its user with these energies.
 Wonder Woman has also used it to create a ring of protective fire around people to protect them from Circe's bestiamorphs.
 The lasso's energies are also shown to be capable of destroying beings forcibly resurrected by the rings of the Black Lantern Corps.
 As the goddess of truth, Diana also used it to take memories of Donna Troy and restore her to life.
 In Pre-Crisis comics, the lasso also had the power to effectively control those who were bound within it.

 In the mini-comic enclosed with the release of the Kenner Super Powers figure of Wonder Woman, the Amazing Amazon ensnares a mind-controlled Superman with her lasso, preventing him from destroying the Washington Monument.
 Superman is unable to resist the powers of the lasso as Wonder Woman renders him unconscious.
 Later, Wonder Woman uses her lasso on Brainiac and commands the villain to release Superman from his mind control.